 Mwodz Logic Chapters (or Mwo Jing; MZ 40-45): c0327-0255.
 Clarity and persuasiveness of statement was always a desideratum in the Mician movement, situated as it was outside the social mainstream.
 Separate attention began to be paid to clarity of statement in the movement's third generation, leading gradually to the compilation of a series of Canons (Jing, whence the name Mwo Jing for this group) and Explanations (Jye).
 The earliest Canons appear at a time when a new awareness of the need for definition of terms, and a concern for the adequacy of language to describe the world, are visible across the whole range of the philosophical texts; Waley called this the "Language Crisis."
 The second series of Canons relates to the concerns of certain 03rd century texts.
 Still later come several essays on the relation between names and objects, which most probably date from the period of Sywndz's concern with that same issue.
 [Top]

 Nei-ye (GZ 49): c0330-c0290.
 The Nei Ye is a partly rhymed treatise on breath control, not only as a way to achieve long life, but also for effectiveness in office; it represents a more thoroughgoing adaptation to government than the contemporary Dau/Dv Jing (DDJ 1-42) had yet reached.
-The hygienic use of meditation for assistance in coping with the stresses of office is also attested in Mencius 2A2, recording some genuine conversations between Mencius and his disciples in c0305 (that text gives tantalizing details of the yoga-like technique itself).
-Nei Ye is the first of a series of mediation texts which are included within the Gwandz statecraft corpus (GZ 37, 36, and 38); the later ones similarly parallel the progress of the corresponding layers of the DDJ, and add cosmological and other typical Chi interests to the basic meditation art.
+The hygienic use of meditation for assistance in coping with the stresses of office is also attested in Mencius 2A2, the first part of which records a genuine conversations between Mencius and his disciples in c0318 (that text gives tantalizing details of the yoga-like technique itself).
+Nei Ye, itself composed in two instalments, is the first of a series of mediation texts which are included within the Gwandz statecraft corpus (GZ 37, 36, and 38); the later ones similarly parallel the progress of the corresponding layers of the DDJ, and add cosmological and other typical Chi interests to the basic meditation art.
 Like the DDJ itself, which must be regarded as the classic among all the meditation texts, the GZ meditation series comes to an end in 0250, and that strand of Gwandz thinking was never afterward resumed.
 [Top]

 Mencius: 0320-0249.
-The core is a set of transcripts of Mencius's interviews with contemporary rulers (0320-c0310, half of MC 1), plus a few notes from conversations between Mencius and his disciples late in Mencius's life (MC 2A2, c0305).
+The core is a set of transcripts of Mencius's interviews with contemporary rulers (0320-c0310, half of MC 1), plus a few notes from conversations between Mencius and his disciples late in Mencius's life (MC 2A2, including its later extension, c0305).
 Appended to this are the textual leavings of two separate successor groups: a more political one (the spurious interviews added to MC 1, plus the rest of MC 2 and all of MC 3) and a more philosophical one (MC 4-7); the activity of these successor schools reaches well into the second disciple generation.
-Both were brought to an end, along with the Analects and several other eastern texts, by the Chu extirpation of Lu in 0249.
-A later effort (the Mvgndz Wai-shu), probably written during the early Empire, produced another 4 chapters, which were preserved in Hàn, but excised as inferior by the Latter Hàn commentator Jau Chi.
+Both were brought to an end, along with the Analects and several other eastern texts, by the final Chu extirpation of Lu in 0249.
+A later effort (the Mvgndz Wai-shu), whose date is presently uncertain, produced another 4 chapters, which were preserved in Hàn, but excised as inferior by the Latter Hàn commentator Jau Chi.
 (Judging from the preserved fragments quoted in extant texts, they were indeed inferior).
-The Mencius and a few closely associated texts (especially the Jung Yung) are the heart of the NeoConfucian vision of China's intellectual heritage; that retrospective focus has seriously unbalanced scholarly perceptions of classical Chinese thought as such.
+The Mencius and a few closely associated texts (especially the Jung Yung) are the heart of the NeoConfucian vision of China's intellectual heritage.
+That retrospective focus has seriously unbalanced scholarly perceptions of classical Chinese thought as such.
 [Top]

 Mu Tyendz Jwan: c0315.
 This fantastic tale of travel to the west, featuring as its hero the last reputable Jou ruler, and complete with a love interest (the mysterious Queen of the West), was composed for the amusement of the Ngwei king Syang-wang (r 0319-0296), and was buried with him when he died.
 With the rest of Syang-wang's tomb texts, it was archaeologically recovered in 279, and within two years had been edited by a scholarly team.
 It quickly became popular, and was rivaled in contemporary enthusiasm only by another fantastic bit of exotica, the expanded Shan/Hai Jing (see the poems of Tau Chyen).
 [Top]

 Ji-sya: c0313-c0221.
 Directly after the departure of Mencius in disgrace (following the Yen fiasco of 0314), and to show "that it knew how to treat political scientists," Chi established six nonadministrative positions, whose holders were charged to produce political theory more usable than the one on which Mencius had been operating, in the hope of avoiding a similar disaster in future.
-The institution languished somewhat after the death of its founder, Sywaen-Wang, but was revived toward the middle of the 03rd century under the Confucianizing last king of Chi.
-Sywndz was brought in to head the new Ji-sya, but got embroiled with those who favored the Dauistic and cosmological theories more agreeable to Chi intellectual tradition, and left in 0254 to work for Chu.
+The institution languished somewhat after the death of its founder, Sywaen-wang, but was revived toward the middle of the 03rd century under the Confucianizing last king of Chi.
+Sywndz was brought in to head the new Ji-sya in 0257, but got embroiled with those who favored the Dauistic and cosmological theories more agreeable to Chi intellectual tradition, and left in 0254 to work instead for Chu.
 The history of Ji-sya from then on is a blank.
 The notion that every philosopher of note either taught or studied at Ji-sya, is merely a case of academic wishful thinking run riot.
-Only three of its six original appointees (Dzou Yen, Shvn Dau, and Tyen Pyen), and of its later ones only Sywndz, whose tenure there was suggestively brief, are of any account in the history of Chinese thought.
+Only three of its six original appointees (Dzou Yen, Shvn Dau, and Tyen Pyen), and of its later ones only Sywndz, whose tenure at Ji-sya was suggestively brief (what it suggests is institutional dysfunction), are of any account in the history of Chinese thought.
 [Top]

 Dzou Yen: As an established Chi thinker in c0313, Dzou Yen became the senior member of the Ji-sya group when it was established in that year.
 He seems to have proposed a model of the known world which places China in the east rather than the center; a remarkable departure from Sinocentric precedent.
 Like the Mu Tyendz Jwan, and the also contemporary Shan Jing, this implies a knowledge of places far to the west.
-Dzou Yen's most characteristic idea seems to have been in the typical Chi area of cosmic resonances: it specified a close relation between astral occurrences and human affairs (as it might be: when a nova is seen in constellation A, a rebellion can be expected in state A-prime).
+Dzou Yen's most characteristic idea seems to have been a typical Chi notion: cosmic resonances.
+It specified a close relation between astral occurrences and human affairs (as it might be: when a nova is seen in constellation A, a rebellion can be expected in state A-prime).
 Such a system is highly vulnerable to refutation by events, and Dzou Yen's career shows a series of relocations, each quite possibly caused by a failed prediction in the host country.
 One reconstruction of these career steps would take him from Chi first to Jau, then to Ngwei, and finally to Yen, where a grand mansion was built for him, and where he presumably ended his days.
-Yen, located like Chi in the zone of the old coastal culture, was probably the most propitious home for Dzou Yen's theories outside Chi itself.
+Yen, which like Chi was located in the zone of the old coastal culture, was probably the most propitious home for Dzou Yen's theories outside Chi itself.
 Lengthy works are credited to him in the Hàn Palace Library catalog.
-How much they reflected his actual ideas, rather than Hàn ideas of his ideas, cannot now be known.
+How much they reflected his actual ideas, rather than Hàn ideas of his ideas, cannot now be known; the works themselves are lost, and no longer available for inspection.
 [Top]

 Tyen Pyen: Another known original Ji-sya stipendiary.
 There is no Hàn collection of his work, and it is difficult to get any clear idea of his ideas.
 Some things which can plausibly be associated with him do turn up (as Fung Yulan ventured to point out) in certain places in the Jwangdz, which at least may demonstrate the compatibility of his thought with later Dauism.
 Here is the other point at which Ji-sya and the Dauist statecraft of later times may have something more than a specious connection.
 [Top]